message-manager-discord/bot/README.md

 ~$ python3 #check if python is installed.
 ~$ git clone https://github.com/AnotherCat/custom_helper_bot.git # Clone this github repo
-~$ python3 -m venv bot-env # Create the python virtual enviroment bot-env ~$ source bot-env/bin/activate # Activate the python virtual enviroment (will need to do this every time) (bot-env) ~$ cd custom_helper_bot # Navigate to the main dir for the project.
+~$ python3 -m venv bot-env # Create the python virtual enviroment bot-env ~$ source bot-env/bin/activate # Activate the python virtual enviroment (will need to do this every time you want to be able to run the bot)
+(bot-env) ~$ cd custom_helper_bot # Navigate to the main dir for the project.
 (bot-env) ~/custom_helper_bot$ pip install -r requirments.txt # Install the required python packeges.
 # Now you need to setup the enviromental variables, see Config below